 6– Decide on a WordPress theme

 We strongly recommend you use WordPress for your Content Management System.
 WordPress powers over a third of the web, including custom coded sites that use WordPress as a CMS.
 Moreover, it powers 60% of websites with known CMS’s (compared with 2.7% for Squarespace and 1.9% for Wix), and for good reason.
 It is flexible and offers functionality that goes far beyond what any small or medium sized business usually needs.
+Moreover, since it was initially a blogging platform, it has the best SEO functionality of any CMS.

 Many small business owners have the idea that a WordPress site is only for amateurs.
 This is simply not true.
 In fact, more highly trafficked websites use WordPress than sites with less traffic.
 In fact, when looking at the 10,000 most highly trafficked websites on the Internet, WordPress holds a 37.18% market share.